Social Democratic League: 1881–1893: Social Democratic League

 The SDB was founded in 1881 by members of the SDV and similar local socialist parties.
 The strongest of these local socialist parties were located in the poor rural province Friesland.
 The party was based on Marxist principles and therefore expected a proletarian revolution.
 In 1882, Ferdinand Domela Nieuwenhuis, a lapsed Lutheran minister, was elected as general secretary of the party.
 He would hold this position until 1887 and grow to become the party's strongman, he retained the position when he was in prison in 1886–1887 for insulting the monarchy.
 The party published the paper "Justice for All" (Recht voor Allen) of which Domela was editor.
-The SDB was also affiliated to the League for General Suffrage, which was a dominantly liberal organisation which campaigned for universal suffrage.
+The SDB was also affiliated to the League for General Suffrage, which Domela Nieuwenhuis had also participated in founding, which was a dominantly liberal organisation which campaigned for universal suffrage.

 In 1888, despite the party's revolutionary orientation it decided to participate in the election.
 Domela Nieuwenhuis was elected to the House of Representatives for the district of Schoterland.
 The party was supported by the liberal Frisian People's Party (Friesche Volkspartij).
 Domela Nieuwenhuis won the seat in the second round with the support from the Protestant Anti-Revolutionary Party, which preferred a socialist over a liberal MP.
 In parliament Domela Nieuwenhuis tried to gain attention for the interests of the Dutch workers, but he was ignored by other MPs.

 In the 1891 general election, Domela decided not stand for reelection.
 His seat was taken by Willem Treub, a member of the left-liberal Radical League.
 This electoral defeat led to debate within the party.
 A group of 'moderates' wanted to continue the parliamentary work and the reformist course, another group, led by Domela Nieuwenhuis, wanted to pursue an anti-parliamentary course with a strong anarchist orientation.
-This led to a split; during the SDB party conference of 1893 in Groningen, a majority voted to stop participating in the elections.
-A minority of members led by Pieter Jelles Troelstra tried to prevent this, and later left the party in order to create a new party.
-The split mirrored a larger conflict in the First International between reformists and revolutionaries, and Marxists and anarchists.
+This led to a split; during the SDB party conference of 1893 in Groningen, a majority voted to stop participating in elections.
+A minority of members led by Pieter Jelles Troelstra tried to prevent this, and eventually left the party as a result, founding the Social Democratic Workers' Party (SDAP) in August 1894, modeled on the German SPD.